 At the start of the Christmas break I decided to get started with Oracle VirtualBox 4.0.
-To get up an going faster with an 11g database I opted to download the pre-made image (called appliance by Oracle) that they use during Developer Days.
-It has a lot of things preinstalled and ready to go.
+To get up and going faster with an 11g database I opted to download the pre-made image (called appliance by Oracle) that they use during Developer Days.
+It has a lot of things pre installed and ready to go.

 This is great and it is a very fast way to get up and running assuming you’re not looking to practice installing the products.
 It worked well, except that I had to make two tweaks to make it work.